-7.5.1.3 Motion Compensation Systems On-Board
+6.5.1.3 Motion Compensation Systems On-Board

-7.5.1.3.1 Motion compensation systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
+6.5.1.3.1 Motion compensation systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
 This functional testing is to be carried out during subsequent retesting surveys.
-This testing need not be conducted to the maximum safe working load of the crane.
+This testing need not be conducted to the maximum safe working load of the lifting appliance.

-7.5.1.4 Rope Tensioning Systems On-Board
+6.5.1.4 Rope Tensioning Systems On-Board

-7.5.1.4.1 Rope tensioning systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
+6.5.1.4.1 Rope tensioning systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
 This functional testing is to be carried out during subsequent retesting surveys.
-This testing need not be conducted to the maximum safe working load of the crane.
+This testing need not be conducted to the maximum safe working load of the lifting appliance.